Top Ten Ayurvedic Beauty Secrets

 Q: What do you recommend for cleansing the body?

 A: It's very important not to disturb the natural intelligence of the skin with harsh chemical cleansers.
-For this reason, we've recently developed a number of natural, herb-based cleansers for the entire body.
-The new Youthful Skin Body Cleanse is our most luxurious cleanser, designed to moisturize while it gently exfoliates and cleanses the pores.
-It contains Marshmallow and the pure essences of Lavender and Sweet Orange to maintain the pH balance of the skin.
-The oat extract exfoliates gently, without damaging the skin.
+Our Youthful Skin Cleansing Bar is made with grapefruit, olive, orange and almond oils blended with ayurvedic herbal extracts to moisturize, revitalize and maintain a youthful glow.
 You can also choose a cleansing bar made in a pure vegetable glycerine base and especially formulated for your skin type.
-Choose a bar for Dry Skin (Lemon Grass), Sensitive Skin (Sandalwood) or Oily Skin (Citronella).
+Choose a bar for dry skin (Lemongrass) or oily skin (Citronella).

 Better yet, use oils that have been infused with nourishing and balancing ayurvedic herbs to get the most value from your morning massage.
-The herb Shankapushpi is a powerful herb for dissolving stress and soothing the nerves, and it is found in Youthful Skin Massage Oil for Men or Ladies, which is suitable for any skin type.
-This is our premier massage oil for reducing stress and aging effects on the skin, and the unique combination of herbs help it to absorb quickly so it reaches the deepest layers of the skin to nourish from there.
+Our Youthful Skin Massage Oils for Men and Women are suitable for any skin type.
+These are our premier massage oils for reducing stress and aging effects on the skin, and the unique combination of herbs helps them to absorb quickly so they reach the deepest layers of the skin to nourish from there.

-Persons with Vata skin can also use Relaxation Massage Oil, which contains the soothing essential oils of Frankincense and Sweet Orange in an almond oil base.
-For Pitta skin, use Cool Sensation Massage Oil with its coconut base and for Kapha skin use Invigoration Massage Oil, which contains stimulating essential oils in an olive oil base.
+Persons with Vata skin can also use Moisturizing Herbal Massage Oil.
+For Pitta skin, use Soothing Herbal Massage Oil, and for Kapha skin use Stimulating Herbal Massage Oil.
 Follow your morning abhyanga with a warm bath to allow the impurities that have been dislodged to flow into the digestive tract, from where they can be easily eliminated.
-Massage also helps sleep, and if you are having trouble falling asleep, try massaging Rejuvenation Massage Oil on your lower arms, legs, hands and feet before going to bed.
+Massage also helps sleep, and if you are having trouble falling asleep, try massaging Youthful Skin Massage Oil on your lower arms, legs, hands and feet before going to bed.

 A: Yes.
 While a full-body daily massage with herbal massage oils is the ideal beauty and health treatment, sometimes people don't have time to massage.
 Or they feel it is too messy or oily for them.
 The Skin Oil formula is a convenient way to provide moisturizing support and nourishment for the deeper layers of the skin on its own, or, better yet, as an additional supplement to a full-body abhyanga with an ayurvedic massage oil.